II. Epidemiology

 - Australian Scale for Asperger Syndrome

-- Developmental Assessment Tools (abnormal screening)
+- Developmental Assessment Tools (Extensive diagnosis tools, performed by specialists, indicated in abnormal screening)

 - Young children under age 3 years: Cognitive Test